 Upskill your team by:

-- Improving their technical skillset.
+- Upgrading their technical skillset.

 - Improving how they communicate with clients and teammates

-- Improving their attitude and language to ensure clear communication.
+- Enhancing their attitude and language to ensure clear communication.
 A simple change from ‘I might be able to finish this by Friday’ to ‘I will deliver this on Friday at 2pm’ can make a big difference.

 Provide motivation to upskill: